aqjaffe/PhyloStickyRW/bhvtools/README.md

 # bhvtools

-Pure-Python computation of **Fréchet (Karcher) means of rooted phylogenetic trees in the BHV metric**.
+Pure-Python computation of Fréchet means of rooted phylogenetic trees in the BHV metric.
 No external dependencies (standard library only;
 Python ≥ 3.9).
 A from-scratch port of the geodesic machinery in Megan Owen's `treestats`.